Forcing New Records: STAR WARS: THE RISE OF SKYWALKER Hits Major Milestones

 Despite Boyega’s strong Christian roots, Movieguide® suggests exercising extreme caution when viewing the STAR WARS franchise.

 Check back on movieguide.org for the full review of THE RISE OF SKYWALKER in December.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!